swethalahari/GolfBall-analysis/README.md

 # GolfBall-analysis
 Analyzing impact of the coating on golf ball

-# impact of this type of coating on cut-resistant, longer-lasting golf ball, its market share
+Hypothesis testing to analyse the impact of this type of coating on cut-resistant, longer-lasting golf ball, its market share